 D. In addition to being scanned at intake, animals shall be re-scanned prior to final disposition.
-If the final disposition is by euthanasia, scanning shall be done pursuant to board of veterinary medicine rule Subsection B of Section 16.24.3.8 NMAC, Duties of Licensee and Certificate Holders.
+If the final disposition is by euthanasia, scanning shall be done pursuant to Board of Veterinary Medicine rule 16.24.3.8 B Duties of Licensee and Certificate Holders.

 E. Shelters shall refer to local, municipal or county ordinance which address the minimum stray holding time.
 Stray animals without identification should be held long enough to give owner sufficient time to reclaim the animal.
-Stray animals with identification i.e. tag, tattoo, and/or microchip may be held long enough to allow the shelter sufficient time for notification and owner reclaim.
+Stray animals with identification i.e. tag, tattoo, and/or microchip should be held long enough to allow the shelter sufficient time for notification and owner reclaim.